Ryan Stanton

-Ryan Stanton (born July 20, 1989) is a Canadian professional ice hockey defenseman who is currently playing with Kölner Haie in the Deutsche Eishockey Liga (DEL).
+Ryan Stanton (born July 20, 1989) is a Canadian professional ice hockey defenseman who is currently playing with HC Pustertal Wölfe in the ICE Hockey League (ICHEL).

 Personal life

 Stanton was born on July 20, 1989, in St. Albert, Alberta, Canada, to construction superintendent Don and mother Deanne Stanton.
 His father later joined the scouting staff for the Moose Jaw Warriors.

 Playing career

 Junior

 Prior to turning professional, Stanton played major junior hockey in the Western Hockey League with the Moose Jaw Warriors.
 Stanton made his debut in the Western Hockey League (WHL) against the Brandon Wheat Kings on March 8, 2006 at the age of 16.
 He had a streak of six straight games ranging from 10/30/09 to 11/14/09 in which he recorded a point for a total of 11 points.
 During that streak, Stanton had 3 goals and 8 assists.
 On December 11, 2009, Stanton recorded four assists to lead his team to an 11–2 win over the Edmonton Oil Kings.
 He led all Moose Jaw Warriors defenceman in the 2009-10 season with 40 points (10 goals - 30 assists).